AGM-Studio/EasySQL/README.md

 ### Giving no column will select all the columns, Also you can use limit, offset and order sorting data
 second = table.select(order=Balance, descending=True, limit=1, offset=1)
 top5 = table.select(order=Balance, descending=True, limit=5)
+### If you want only one result not a sequence of them!
+It will return a SelectData id A data is found or return None if none is found.
+one = table.select(where=EasySQL.WhereIsEqual(Name, "Ashenguard"), force_one=True)

 # The result will be an EmptySelectData if nothing was found, A SelectData if only one was found, Or a tuple of SelectData
 # All 3 of them are iterable, so it is safe to use a `for` loop for any result